NStrijbosch/hub-module-notes/docs/display.md

 Change the orientation of the display.

+!!! warning
-> Keep in mind this rotation is not reset at the start of each program.
+   Keep in mind this rotation is not reset at the start of each program.

+!!! danger
-> Not available in latest SPIKE 1.3.3 firmware?
+    Not available in latest SPIKE 1.3.3 firmware?

 __Parameters:__